-Hi, welcome to my new blog, SGS on Film, a piece of virtual space that will dedicated to my inane ramblings on cinema, be it through editorials or reviews.
-Rather then use this first post to explain my so called “story” of how I got into the medium, I think time would be better spent in trying to explain its appeal.
+Hello and welcome to my new blog, SGS on Film: a piece of virtual space that will be dedicated to my inane ramblings on cinema, be it through editorials or reviews.
+Rather than use this first post to explain my so-called “story” of how I got into the medium, I think time would be better spent in trying to explain its appeal.
 It would seem especially timely, seeing as the virtues of Cinema are being constantly questioned these days, especially in contrast to its cousin in the department of visual storytelling- Television.

 Cinema has two primary functions; the first is telling stories, and the second is allowing the audience to experience, a place or a set of circumstances entirely different from their own.
 These two ideas can work in tandem, but the emphasis is given over to the first of these two ideas.
 In thinking of cinema as a storytelling medium, I think that it stands head and shoulders over other mediums in achieving this very simple task.

 This is due in part to one quality it possesses that many people would argue is its true Achilles heel.
 This is its limited amount of time, while the novel can be ever expansive in its scope and play by default is automatically longer than any film.
 Cinema does not have this luxury as films are typically between 90-120 minutes in length.
 Though, I realise there are a great number of exceptions, one such example being one of my favourite movies that run at nearly three hours in length.

 Expediency in the presentation of storytelling gives cinema an adrenaline shot that forces it to make every moment count and make the experience by extension very immediate.
 However, this one element can be seen as a true red herring in terms of function, if one was to look at the history of the medium.